spreedly/kaffe/README.md

 ### Producer

-`Kaffe.Producer` is also a supervised process that will handle automatically selecting the partition to produce to.
+`Kaffe.Producer` is expected to be a supervised process.
+It handles producing messages to Kafka and will automatically select the topic partitions per message or can be given a function to call to determine the partition per message.

   1. Add `Kaffe.Producer` as a worker in your supervision tree.

   Required arguments:

-  - `client` - a running brod client configured to produce
-  - `topics` or `topic` - a list of topics or a single topic string
+  - `topics` or `topic` - a list of topics or a single topic

   Optional: